Laptop buying guide: 8 essential tips to know before you buy

 Laptops are compact enough to carry with you, yet powerful enough to run demanding applications.
 Notebooks are the best tool for doing serious work or play whether you're at home, on the road, or in a college classroom.

-Whether you are just browsing the web, need to type a research paper, work on video production, or play some of the best PC games, it's all best done on a laptop.
-So how do you know what to look for in a laptop?
-Well, we've put together this laptop buying guide to help answer that question for you.
+Whether you are just browsing the web, needing to type a research paper, working on video production, or playing some of the best PC games, it's all best done on a laptop.
+So, how do you know what to look for in a laptop?
+Well, we've put together this laptop-buying guide to help answer that question for you.

-Laptops come in a wide variety of sizes, features, and prices, which makes choosing the best laptop a challenge.
+Laptops come in a wide variety of sizes, features, and prices, making choosing the best laptop a challenge.
 That's why you need to figure out what your needs are.

 Quick tips